BradAldusPortfolio/BradAldusPortfolio/README.md

 ## A Bit About Me

-.
-Loves movies and video games
+*Loves movies and video games

-.
-Outdoors enthusiast — fishing and camping
+*Outdoors enthusiast — fishing and camping

-.
-Enjoys crafting and building things
+*Enjoys crafting and building things

-.
-Proud husky owner of Clover
+*Proud husky owner of Clover
 <!--
 **BradAldusPortfolio/BradAldusPortfolio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.